syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 Blazor DataGrid provides a way to customize the pager UI using the pager template feature.
 We can make use of the **Template** property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) component to customize the pager template of DataGrid component.

-In the below sample, we have customized the Pager component in DataGrid control with custom button and inpput element to navigate between Grid pages.
+In the below sample, we have customized the Pager component in DataGrid control with custom button and input element to navigate between Grid pages.
 We have used **GotoPageAsync** method of Grid to navigate to specific page in DataGrid control.

 ```cshtml
 @using Syncfusion.Blazor.Grids